History of Assam: Medieval Assam (1206–1826)

 defeated by Alauddin Hussain Shah in 1498 and Kamatapur was annexed by Bengal Sultanate.
 But Hussein Shah and subsequent rulers could not consolidate their rule in the Kamata kingdom, mainly due to the revolt by the Bhuyan chieftains, a relic of the Kamarupa administration, and other local groups.
 Soon after in the beginning of the 16th century Vishwa Singha of the Koch tribe established the Koch dynasty in the Kamata kingdom.
 The Koch dynasty reached its peak under his sons, Nara Narayan and Chilarai.

-In the eastern part of present Assam, the Kachari (south bank of river Brahmaputra, central Assam) and the Chutiya (north bank of river Brahmaputra, eastern Assam) kingdoms arose, with some Bhuyan chiefs controlling the region just west of the Chutiya kingdom.
-In the tract between the Kachari and the Chutiya kingdoms, a Shan group, led by Sukaphaa, established the Ahom kingdom.
-The 16th century is crucial in the history of medieval period because of the consolidation of the Ahoms (who annexed the Bhutiya kingdom and pushed the Kachari kingdom away from central Assam) in the east, the Koch in the west and the growth of Ekasarana Dharma of Srimanta Sankardev.
+In the eastern part of present Assam, the Kachari (south bank of river Brahmaputra, central Assam) and the Chutia (north and south bank of river Brahmaputra, eastern Assam) kingdoms arose, with some Bhuyan chiefs controlling the region just west of the Chutia kingdom.
+In the tract between the Kachari and the Chutia kingdoms, a Shan group, led by Sukaphaa, established the Ahom kingdom.
+The 16th century is crucial in the history of medieval period because of the consolidation of the Ahoms (who annexed the Chutia kingdom and pushed the Kachari kingdom away from central Assam) in the east, the Koch in the west and the growth of Ekasarana Dharma of Srimanta Sankardev.
 After the death of Nara Narayan of the Koch dynasty in the late 16th century, the Kamata kingdom broke into Koch Bihar in the west and Koch Hajo in the east.
 The rivalry between the two kingdoms resulted in the former allying with the Mughals and the latter with the Ahoms.
 Most of the 17th century saw the Ahom-Mughal conflicts, in which the Ahoms held the expansive Mughals at bay epitomized in the Battle of Saraighat of 1671, and which finally ended in 1682 with the defeat of the Mughals at Itakhuli in Guwahati.
 The Ahom kingdom reached its westernmost boundary till Manas River which it retains until 1826.
 Though the Ahom kingdom saw itself as the inheritor of the glory of the erstwhile Kamarupa kingdom and aspired to extend itself to the Karatoya river, it could never do so; though an Ahom general, Ton Kham under Suhungmung, reached the river once when he pursued a retreating invading army in the 16th century.